labseven/ComSci-BlackDeath/reports/updated_final_report.md

 We add an SIR model in each city to analyze the effects of mortality on the transmission of the plague directly.

 An SIR model is an epidemiological model for determining the number of people infected with a disease in a well mixed population.
 It has three states; Susceptible, Infected, Recovered.
 The susceptible population is not yet infected, but can become infected.
 At each timestep, susceptible people have a probability of transitioning to the infected state, which is determined by the fraction of infected in the population and the rate of infection.
-The third state in our model (Recovered) represents people who are dead, and do not infect the susceptible population anymore.
+The third state in our model (Recovered) represents people who are dead, and cannot infect the susceptible population anymore.

 In a traditional SIR model, a single infection will eventually spread through and kill the entire population.
-In the real world, people in a city are not as well mixed, and outbreaks happen locally.
+In the real world people in a city are not as well mixed, so outbreaks happen locally.
 There are many ways to model this behavior, for example by building a network of people within the city.
-We chose to add a state, "Not Yet Susceptible" (NYS), that a population can be in.
+We chose to add a state to the SIR model, "Not Yet Susceptible" (NYS), that a population can be in.

 A city starts with the entire population in NYS, and a percentage of the population gets moved to S every time an city gets infected from a neighbor.
-This way, if a city gets infected only once, the single wave will only be able to kill a portion of the population.
+This way, if a city gets infected once, the single outbreak will only be able to kill a portion of the population.

 ![SIR diagram](media/sir_diagram.png)